 Most industrial heat pumps which can be found within the sugar refineries or whisky distilleries require a sufficient amount of heating and cooling to manufacture their product.
-By utilising a heat pump instead of burning fuel you can drastically reduce the carbon emissions on site.
+By utilising a water or air source heat pump instead of burning fuel you can drastically reduce the carbon emissions on site.

 Often seen as the most difficult area to decarbonise due to the high temperatures that are required.

 Solutions exist to tackle these hard to reach areas can go up to 180°C for specific applications but it is always important to first evaluate the site and look at what temperatures are required.

 Most industrial sites will utilise heat in the form of water and steam at a variety of conditions and it may be that a lower temperature industrial heat pump can tackle the majority of heat on-site and the ultra-high temperature heat pump can tackle the rest.